AdHoc-Protocol/AdHoc-protocol/README.md

-# *Achtung!!!*
+# *Attention!!!*

 ![image](https://user-images.githubusercontent.com/29354319/204679188-d5b0bdc7-4e47-4f32-87bb-2bfaf9d09d78.png)

-Writing manual data serialization and deserialization code in different programming languages can be time-consuming and error-prone, particularly when dealing with heterogeneous devices.
-To overcome these challenges, a more efficient approach is to utilize a Domain-Specific Language (DSL) that formally describes the protocol.
-This DSL can generate source code for various target platforms and programming languages based on the protocol description.
-By using code generation, the process becomes automated and reduces the risk of errors, resulting in faster development and improved compatibility across different devices and languages.
+Manually writing code for data serialization and deserialization across different programming languages can be a time-consuming and error-prone process, especially when working with heterogeneous hosts.
+To address these challenges, a more efficient approach is to use a Domain-Specific Language (DSL) that formally describes the protocol in a declarative style.
+Based on the protocol description, a code generator can produce source code for various target platforms and programming languages.
+This reduces the risk of errors, resulting in faster development and improved compatibility across different devices and languages.

-This approach is employed by frameworks like Protocol Buffers, Cap'n Proto, and others.
+This approach is used by frameworks such as:

 [Protocol Buffers ](https://developers.google.com/protocol-buffers/docs/overview)
 [Cap’n Proto ](https://capnproto.org/language.html)
 [FlatBuffers ](http://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html)